alpha-yadav/DSA/readme.md

 Remember to handle edge cases like null trees, nodes not present in the tree, and the case where one node is an ancestor of the other.
 The provided code includes some basic error handling but might need further refinement depending on your specific requirements.

+#  Graph
+Please provide me with the data or equation you want me to graph.
+I need information like:

+* **For a line graph:**  A set of x and y coordinates (e.g., (1,2), (2,4), (3,6)) or an equation like y = mx + b.
+* **For a bar graph:** Categories and their corresponding values.
+* **For a scatter plot:** A set of x and y coordinates.
+* **For other types of graphs (pie chart, histogram, etc.):** The specific data required for that graph type.

+Once you provide the data, I can tell you how to graph it or, if you're using a specific software, I might be able to guide you through the steps.